-- It makes the decision less significant, which takes some pressure off.
+- It makes their decision seem less significant, which takes some pressure off.

-- It focuses the decision on recent experiences, which are easier for people to remember.
+- It focuses their thinking on recent experiences, which are easier for people to remember.

 Furthermore, an added benefit of using ‘lately’ is that it makes your discussion feel more like a casual conversation, and less like an interview.
-It also helps you stand out and make a positive impression, since most people will usually go with the default “favorite X” questions, despite the fact that they rarely work well.
+This also helps you stand out and make a positive impression, since most people will usually go with the default “favorite X” questions, despite the fact that they rarely work well.

 Other types of good personal questions

 There are other ways to modify personal questions that you ask, so that they will be easier and more fun for people to answer.
 All these options revolve around the same theme, which, as we saw above, involves making sure to not ask the other person for a single, definitive answer.
 For example, two questions that you could ask someone are:

 - What’s one of your favorite books?